taichi-dev/taichi/docs/contributor_guide.rst

 -------------------------

 - PRs with **small** changesets are preferred.
 A PR should ideally address **only one issue**.

+  - It is fine to include off-topic **trivial** refactoring such as typo fixes;
+  - The reviewers reserve the right to ask PR authors to remove off-topic **non-trivial** changes.

 - All commits in a PR will always be **squashed and merged into master as a single commit**.
+- PR authors **should not squash commits on their own**;
 - When implementing a complex feature, consider breaking it down into small PRs, to keep a more detailed development history and to interact with core developers more frequently.
-- If you want early feedback from core developers, open a PR in **Draft** state on GitHub so that you can share your progress.
+- If you want early feedback from core developers

+  - Open a PR in `Draft <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`_ state on GitHub so that you can share your progress;
+  - Make sure you @ the corresponding developer in the comments or request the review.

 - If you are making multiple PRs

   - Independent PRs should be based on **different** branches forking from ``master``;